dbeauregard/gpdb-k8s/README.md

 ```shell
 colima start --arch x86_64 --kubernetes --cpu 4 --memory 4
 ```
-   - I suggest using --cpu 4 and –memory 4 to use 4 cores and 4GB or RAM with Colima but you can adjust as needed
+   - I suggest using --cpu 4 and –memory 4 to use 4 cores and 4GB or RAM with Colima but you can adjust as needed.
-   b.
 If this fails make sure you have ‘lima-additional-guestagents’ installed and docker is NOT actively running on your laptop (must be installed, but not running)
-   - Validate K8s is up and running (e.g., ‘kubectl get nodes’)
 2. Validate K8s is up and running
 ```shell
 kubectl get nodes